SEMC Re-opening Access Policies 2021

 - SEMC staff on a limited basis will be able to help users with sample preparation and screening.
 Users may reserve this category of access if they have minimal resources to do so or are new to cryoEM.

-- Chameleon sessions are currently placed on pause due to limited staffing and resources.
-We expect to start that service back up in the winter.
+- Chameleon sessions are currently placed on a queue due to limited staffing and resources.

 - Potential users should email emg [at] nysbc.org to set up a project meeting and begin the process.